 Hospitals and Centers of Care

-Spectrum Health is one of the nation’s top 15 health systems.
+- Corewell Health (formerly Spectrum Health) is one of the nation’s top 15 health systems.
 Its downtown campus on the Medical Mile is home to the Lemmon-Holton Cancer Pavilion, Fred and Lena Meijer Heart Center, a Level 1 trauma center, and the Helen DeVos Children’s Hospital.

 Research and Academic Institutions